casper-ecosystem/counter/README.md

 # Counter Example

 This is an example of simple smart contract and how to deploy it to our devnet.
-The example is a counter smart contract.
+The example is the counter smart contract.

-Repository uses our template: https://github.com/zie1ony/casperlabs-smart-contract-template .

 # Usage